Eurydia/practice-c-sharp/practice-elte-2023-spring/05 week/Biggest volume/readme.md

 ## Input

-The frst line of the standard input contains the count of cubes (1 $\le$ N $\le$ 100).
+The first line of the standard input contains the count of cubes (1 $\le$ N $\le$ 100).
 The next N lines contain each the length of the side of a cube (1 $\le$ L $\le$ 100).

 ## Output

-The frst line of the standard output should contain the biggest possible volume.
+The first line of the standard output should contain the biggest possible volume.

 ## Example